JanJereczek/FastIsostasy.jl/docs/src/index.md

 The evolution of cryosphere components leads to changes in the ice and liquid water column and therefore in the vertical load applied upon the solid Earth.
 Glacial isostatic adjustment (GIA) denotes the mechanical response of the solid Earth, which is characterized by its vertical and horizontal displacement.
 GIA models usually encompass related processes, such as the resulting changes in sea-surface height and sea level.

 The magnitude and time scale of GIA depends on the applied load and on solid-Earth parameters, here assumed to be the density, the viscosity and the lithospheric thickness.
 These parameters display a radial and sometimes also a lateral variability, further jointly denoted by parameter "heterogeneity".
-For further details, please refer to [Wiens et al. 2021](https://www.lyellcollection.org/doi/full/10.1144/M56-2020-18) and [Ivins et al. 2023](https://www.lyellcollection.org/doi/full/10.1144/M56-2020-19).
+For further details, please refer to [^Wiens2021] and [^Ivins2023].

 ### Why should we care?